 No matter what age you are, in Pennsylvania it is against the law to illegally possess or sell or intend to sell drugs.
 However, if you caught with drugs and you are a college student, you face difficulties that can lead to the loss of your federal student aid or even expulsion.

-Marijuana Possession Penalties
+Marijuana Possession Penalties for Juveniles

 The severity of your penalties for possessing marijuana depend on how much marijuana you had in your possession when you were charged.